magarena/magarena/release/README.txt

  * ability: Whenever SN deals combat damage, <effect>.

 - fixed the following bugs:
+ * image files are corrupted due to partial download (issue 483)
+ * tokens with variable power/toughness do not have their power/toughness copied (issue 523)
  * permanents that enters the battlefield modified may trigger based on pre-modified state (issue 624)
- * tokens with variable power/toughness
+ * not refreshing background after import (issue 628)
  * missing cards notification message not updated after download (issue 638)
- * not refreshing background after import (issue 628)
  * import incorrectly overwrites default cubes (issue 647)
- * image files are corrupted due to partial download (issue 483)
  * card animation should not play in text mode (issue 661)
- * unsetting a filter causes a NPE.
+ * unsetting a filter causes an exception
  * Scion of Darkness' trigger not optional
  * Walking Archive triggers during the draw step, should be upkeep
  * Kami of the Waning Moon missing flying